ctrl-alt-del/devenv/language/php/README.md

 ### PHP on Mac
-PHP is bundled with Mac.
+PHP is bundled with Mac by default.

 [BACK TO TOP](https://github.com/ctrl-alt-del/devenv)